-Fried zucchini slices, Romanian style, one of the easiest and most delicious ways of enjoying zucchini in summer.
+Fried zucchini slices, one of the easiest and most delicious ways of enjoying zucchini in summer.

 This recipe for fried zucchini slices is probably the most common way of enjoying zucchini in Romania.
 I could not call this a recipe that it is only typical for the South of the country – Oltenia, which is the focus point for this two weeks’ series, but I chose to feature it here because for some reason I always relate those Romanian yellow-greenish zucchini with the South of the country and from what I have noticed lately, while searching for ideas for this series, the people of Oltenia do seem to eat more zucchini than the rest of the country.

-This is a recipe my grandmother used to make at least 2 or 3 times every summer.
+This fried zucchini recipe is something my grandmother used to make at least 2 or 3 times every summer.
 It is quick, it only needs four ingredients and it is a very cheap recipe, if the zucchini are in season this will probably not cost you more than 1 or 2 Euros for the whole batch.
 And even kids, who would normally not want to have anything to do with zucchini, will enjoy eating these tender slices.

 How to make fried zucchini?